iotaledger/iota-wiki/internal/learn/future/tokenisation-framework/evolution_of_dust_protection.md

 1. I send the 10i together with the minimal deposit amount (1 Mi) - a total of 1.00001 Mi (which meets the dust protection criteria) - to the target address.
 2. This is however a special type of transaction which needs a further step to complete.
 It has to be "claimed" by the recipient.
 2 things can therefore happen to this transaction:
    a) The 10i is claimed by the recipient - the 10i is transferred together with the recipient's own minimal deposit to a new valid UTXO.
 The recipient needs their own 1 Mi deposit to claim the 10i.
 At the same time the sender's 1 Mi deposit is returned to the sender.
-   b) The 10i is not claimed in a reasonable time period (set by the sender), and the total amount of 1.00001 Mi can now be reclaimed or spent by the sender (the mechanism is a bit more complex but this is the simplest way of looking at it).
+   b) The 10i is not claimed in a reasonable time period (set by the sender), and the total amount of 1.00001 Mi can now be reclaimed or spent by the sender (the mechanism is a bit more complex but this is the simplest way of describing it).

 #### Bonus: